Bread Spreads Calculator

 Those sweet goodies disappear faster than we can predict, and there's nothing us addicts can do about it.
 However, to help you keep track of your spending on Nutella, peanut butter, jams, hummus, and some others, we developed this simple calculator.

 First of all, choose the type of product you usually spread on your bread.
 Below, we list the 8 common foodstuffs that feature in this tool.
-If your favourite spread didn't make the list, you can input its density directly into the
+If your favorite spread didn't make the list, you can input its density directly into the

 |Product Name||Density (g/cm3)||Density (oz/in3)||US teaspoon weight (g)||US teaspoon weight (oz)|